Generative modeling with low-rank Wasserstein polynomial chaos expansions: Model class and stochastic reference coordinate system

-where $:$ denotes the vector representation of output dimension $N$.
+where the colon ``$:$'' denotes the vector representation of output dimension $N$.
 Note that while the representation in~\eqref{eq:fulltenorringrespresentation} looks complicated at first glance, it is only a contraction of tensors of order $4$, which can be realized efficiently in practice using the Einstein summation convention.

+\begin{remark} The choice of uniform rank $\bm{r}$, i.e. the same TT rank for each component $i=1,\ldots, N$, in this work is only for simplicity of presentation.
+It is straightforward to extend to the case of individual TT ranks within the stack, which would potentially lead to a more efficient representation. \end{remark}

-Once such a representation~\eqref{eq:fulltenorringrespresentation} is available, we can conveniently compute statistics such as moments in a sampling-free manner.
-This is due to the separated structure in the dependence of the input reference coordinate system $X=(X_1,\ldots, X_m)$ and the required high-dimensional quadrature then corresponds to index contractions.
-Let $r_m =r$ for $m=1,\ldots, M-1$ and $d_m=d$ for $m=1,\ldots,M$.
-Then the proposed tensor train ring format has $ NMdr^2$ degrees of freedom, meaning a linear dependence on the input dimension $M$ related to $X$ and effectively circumventing the curse of dimensionality.
-We remark at this point that the tensor train ring does not yield a closed format with respect to the Frobenius norm.
-Here, we consider approximations in distribution only based on the Sinkhorn divergence, which introduces a weaker topology acting on the tensor train ring.
+Once such a representation~\eqref{eq:fulltenorringrespresentation} is available, we can conveniently compute statistics such as moments in a sampling-free manner, which is a crucial benefit of such formats.
+This is due to the separated structure in the dependence of the input reference coordinate system $X=(X_1,\ldots, X_m)$.
+The required high-dimensional quadrature then corresponds to simple index contractions.